csantanapr/generator-dapp/README.md

 some dependencies by running the following commands:

     which node
-    which java

-I you have `node` is available, you're ready to go; `cd` to your project directory and follow the Quick Start instructions above.
-If Java is missing, you will need to install it.
-Node.js is optional, but will reward you with much faster builds.
+Node will reward you with much faster builds.

 A brief tour
 ------------

-* The starting point of the boilerplate is the file at `src/index.html` for the client, and `src/server.sh` for a server running Node.js.
-These files are responsible for loading the Dojo loader and the application’s bootstrapper script.
+* The starting point of the boilerplate is the file at `src/index.html` and `src/app/main.js`
-* The file `src/app/run.js` is your application’s bootstrapper script.
-In it, you can configure paths, packages, and other configuration options that should apply to both the client and the server.
-By default, this file simply configures paths and packages and then loads `src/app/main.js` (by way of the second `[ 'app' ]` argument).
+  It's responsible for loading the Dojo loader and the application’s bootstrapper with config.json .
 * The file `build.sh` takes your application files and builds them for production use using the Dojo build tool.
-It depends on the presence of the build profile at `profiles/app.profile.js`.
+It depends on the presence of the build profile at `profiles/app.profile.js` and App config `src/app/config.json` .
-* The file `src/app/resources/app.css` contains import statements to load the CSS .
 * The App creates an instance of `dojox/app/main` using the App Controller Configuration File  `src/app/config.json`
+---
+* The file `src/app/config.json` its the brain to compose the App and also use to figure out dependencies for Dojo Build
+* The file `src/app/views/css/app.css` contains import statements to load the CSS it's inserted from `src/index.html`
+* The file `src/app/views/app.js/` is an additional App Controller
+* The file `src/app/views/app.html` contains the App level html template and its specified in `src/app/config.json`
+* The directories inside `src/app/views/[view1 | view2 | view3]` contain View level module compose of css/images/html/js
+  they are specified in `src/app/config.json`.
+JS files (i.e. view1.js) are View Controllers, HTML files (view1.html) are View Templates/Fragements

-* Add Views, View Controllers, and Object Stores (Model) starting by modifying the config.json
+* Add Views, View Controllers, and Object Stores (Model) starting by modifying the `src/app/config.json`
-* The provider directory structure for css, html, and js for your App is defined in config.json the provided one is just an example
+* The provided directory structure for css, html, and js for your App is defined in config.json, you can change if you want to

 Useful resources
 ----------------